mbastard/MarketInsight_website/README.md

 ## Website link

-You can access your website [here](https://mbastard.github.io/MarketInsight_website/)
+You can access the website [here](https://mbastard.github.io/MarketInsight_website/)

 ## Welcome to GitHub Pages